pedro-95/few-body/README.md

 ### This repository contains Python scripts and Jupyter notebooks where a nuclear few-body problem is solved for different Well shapes.

-  - **Report.pdf**: contains a non-published article, which describes the resuts obtained in this repository.
+  - **Report.pdf**: contains a non-published article, which describes the resuts obtained by the code shown in this repository.

   - **few_body.py**: contains all the different functions used to perform the Monte Carlo integration.